RayhanaAkterDev/frontend-core-foundations/04-git-and-github/cheat-sheet.md

 - `git remote add origin <url>` — Link local repo to remote on GitHub
 - `git remote -v` — Show remote URLs associated with the repo
+- `git remote remove <name>` — Remove a configured remote
+- `git fetch` — Download objects and refs from remote but do not merge
 - `git push -u origin main` — Push to remote and set tracking for `main` branch
 - `git push` — Push committed changes to default remote branch
 - `git pull` — Fetch and merge changes from remote